AaltoSciComp/scicomp-docs/data/datapolicy.rst

 Scope
 ~~~~~
 #.
-This policy concerns all data stored in CS-IT provided locations or
+This policy concerns all data stored in the main provided locations or
-   managed by CS-IT staff.
+   managed by Science-IT staff (including its core departments).

 Responsibilities
 ~~~~~~~~~~~~~~~~
 #.
-In data processing and rules CS-IT follows Finnish legislation and
+In data processing and rules we follow Finnish legislation and
    Aalto university policies in this order.
 #.
 If there are agreements with a third party organization for data
    access those rules are honored next.
-Regarding this type of data CS-IT must be consulted first prior to the storing the data.
+Regarding this type of data we must be consulted first prior to the storing the data.
 #.
 Users are expected to follow all Aalto and CS policies, as well as
    good security practices.
 #.
-CS-IT is expected to provided a good service, data security, and
+IT is expected to provided a good service, data security, and
    instruction on best practices.

 Storage